Dmytro-Moroz/eventcalendar/README.md

 Event calendar application.
-Usability: you can add some task to the calendar, for every specific day you need.
+Usability: you can add/delete some task to the calendar, for every specific day you need.

 # Eventcalendar